sandithiV/MERN---PDF-upload-and-view/README.md

     * Then you can see a form to upload book.
 Fill it correctly and you can successfully upload a book.
     * When you navigate to the dashboard page you can see the uploaded book's details
     * Click on "Read PDF", you can view the pdf and read the book
+    * You can see a dropdown list in user dashboard and by toggle it you can see 'logout' button.click on this and you can logout successfully